 $3 million awarded in 2013-14 in financial assistance.

-Athletic teams include cross country, soccer, volleyball (girls), basketball, racquetball, baseball, golf, tennis, and track and field.
+Athletic teams include cross country, soccer, volleyball (girls), basketball, racquetball, baseball, golf, tennis, swimming, and track and field.
 Our teams have won numerous state championships and regularly compete in league, district, and state playoffs.
 The Catlin Gabel Eagles have been awarded the OSAA All-Sports Award for seven consecutive years, an award given to the school with the strongest record in all sports combined.

 The athletics program is open to all Middle and Upper School students and features a "no cut" policy with the exception of varsity-level teams.
 Student athletes, teams, and coaches have been honored nationally and statewide as state champions, All-Americans, coaches of the year, and players of the year, and have received all-state and district honors.